UNFmontreal/toad/doc/toad/src/en/tasks/03-Correction.md

 ## Expected result(s) - Quality Assessment (QA)

-- Motion and geometric distortion dwi corrected
+- Motion and geometric distortion DWI corrected
-- Gradient encoding direction corrected
+- Diffusion-weighted gradient scheme corrected
 - Creation of a gif of dwi before and after correction step
-- Creation of a gif of gradient encoding direction before and after correction
+- Creation of a gif of diffusion-weighted gradient scheme before and after correction